Vendula Hoppe

 Overview

 I am a postgraduate researcher interested in early modern material cultures, textile studies, socio-economic and cultural history.
-Currently, I am undertaking a PhD in History with a project titled "Velvets in Renaissance Europe: Making Consumerist Cultures, ca 1400-1700", which is supervised by Dr Stefan Hanß and Prof Sasha Handley.
-In this ESRC funded project I explore the material, societal, and economic significance of velvets in cities and courts of Renaissance Italy, France, and the Czech lands of the Holy Roman Empire.
+Currently, I am undertaking a PhD in History with a project titled "Velvets in Renaissance Europe: Making Consumerist Cultures, ca 1400-1700", which is supervised by Prof Sasha Handley and Prof Stefan Hanß.
+In this ESRC funded project I explore the material, societal, and economic significance of velvets in Renaissance Venice and Prague.

 Biography

 I began my studies here in Manchester, completing an undergraduate degree in History with French with First Class Honours in 2019.
 I then moved to the University of Warwick for my Master's degree at the Centre for the Study of Renaissance.
-As part of my studies at Warwick I spent a whole term in Venice, exploring many aspects of Venetian history.
-Captivated by the city I decided to return to Venice in the summer to focus on my thesis research which was partially funded by the Dr Greg Wells Award.
-My thesis titled "The World in a Shop: Foreigners Shopping in Venice, ca.1400-1620" received the Sir John Hale Prize for Best MA Dissertation and I graduated from Warwick in 2020 with a distinction.
-I returned to Manchester in 2020 to begin my PhD at the History Department.
+As part of my studies at Warwick, I spent a whole term in Venice, exploring many aspects of Venetian history.
+Captivated by the city I decided to return to Venice in the summer to focus on my thesis research, which was partially funded by the Dr Greg Wells Award.
+My thesis, supervised by Dr Luca Molà, titled "The World in a Shop: Foreigners Shopping in Venice, ca.1400-1620" received the Sir John Hale Prize for Best MA Dissertation and I graduated from Warwick in 2020 with a distinction.
+I returned to Manchester in 2020 to begin my PhD in the History Department.

 Education/Academic qualification